clerk/use-stripe-subscription/README.md

 - `products` - A list of available products and it's available pricing plans in tuple form `{product, prices}`
 - `subscription` - The active subscription
 - `redirectToCheckout()` - A method to initialize and redirect the current customer to a Checkout session.
-It is used for purchasing a **new** subscription.
+It is used for purchasing a **new subscription**.
 Arguments:

   - `price` - The ID of one of the Price objects associated with the Product.
 Use the `products` list to find a Price ID.
   - `successUrl` - URL where the customer is forwarded if successful.
 Returns back by default.
   - `cancelUrl` - URL where the customer is forwarded if unsuccessful.
 Returns back by default.

 - `redirectToCustomerPortal()` - A method to initialize and redirect the current customer to a Customer Portal session.
-It is used for managing an **existing** subscription.
+It is used for managing an **existing subscription**.
 Arguments:
   - `returnUrl` - URL where the customer is sent when they choose to leave the Customer Portal.
 Returns back by default.

 [Demo implementation](https://github.com/clerkinc/use-stripe-subscription-demo/blob/main/pages/index.tsx)